Friday, 3 July 2015

 The tail-end of the canal was in remarkably good order, considering that it had been superseded for well over a century, and it soon took us to a sandy track beside the Loire.

-This was pleasant to walk on, as the sun had not gathered strength yet, and in any case we were mostly shaded by trees or hedges.
+This was pleasant to walk on, as the sun had not yet gathered strength, and in any case we were mostly shaded by trees or hedges.

-The last time that we had come this way, we had obediently followed the GR up to the highway on the outskirts of Gien and had been obliged to walk the last four kilometres on the side of the hot, busy road, objects of pity no doubt to the drivers hurtling past.
+The last time that we had come this way, we had obediently followed the GR up to the highway on the outskirts of Gien and had then been obliged to walk the last four kilometres on the side of the hot, busy road, no doubt objects of pity to the drivers hurtling past.

 This time, with our new detailed maps, we could see that the track continued along the river bank right into the town.